 - Choose your position size

 - Place your deal

-The below screengrab is showing how to open a position on our weekday FTSE 100 offering.
+The below screengrab shows an example of how to open a position on our weekday FTSE 100 offering.
 Remember that if you want to trade the FTSE 100 at the weekend, you’ll need to search for ‘Weekend UK 100’ on our trading platform.

 What is All Sessions stock trading?

 All Sessions stock trading is part of our exclusive out-of-hours offering.
 It enables you to trade over 70 US shares we offer in our extended share trading hours.
 You can trade derivatives on All Sessions stocks.